top of page

 I had heard good things about Lynda's courses online and in forums and so signed up without much hesitation.
 I was beyond excited to start this, having not sewn anything for a few months, plus I love a good challenge.
 As usual, I decided to make a toile which Lynda recommends before starting the course which deals with the construction and not the fitting, although she does touch upon some advice for this.

 This post is all about my fitting process.
-My full review of the jacket will be added to the website once it's completed.
+My full review of the jacket can be viewed here with lots more photos of the finished jacket and the little details.
+You can read my review of Lynda's class here.

 Sizing